-The job description of being a writer is making up things that don’t exist.
-Generally, that’s a good thing.
-In the case of inventing writer’s block, it wasn’t.
+Part of being a writer is making up things that don’t exist.
+Mostly, that’s a good thing.
+In the case of whoever invented writer’s block, it wasn’t.

 Fun fact: in songwriting and in life, nobody really knows what they’re doing.
 We’re all winging it.
 We all do dumb things on the regular.
 The more we embrace that, the freer we are to create.